ITT-25/assignment-08-replicating-team-lila/documentation.md

 ## 3.1 ArUco Marker Detection

 We use ArUco markers to define the boundaries of the keyboard area.
 To ensure robust detection even when markers are temporarily obscured or out of view, we implemented indefinite marker caching, preserving the last known positions to maintain application stability.
-The markers are sorted consistently to ensure that the digital keyboard is always displayed in the correct orientation, regardless of the physical arrangement of the markers.

 ## 3.2 Hand Landmark Detection